TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     resolvers:

-        For OS VMs, this value sets the resolvers which get put into /etc/resolv.conf.
+        For OS VMs, this value sets the resolvers which get put into /etc/resolv.conf at VM creation.
+If maintain_resolvers is set to true, updating this property will also update the resolvers in /etc/resolv.conf.
 For KVM VMs these will get passed as the resolvers with DHCP responses.